AlandSailingRobots/sailingrobot/Nodes/obstacledetection/README.md

 ## Initialize and start the node in main.cpp

-You use either :
+You can use either :

  colorDetectionNode(MessageBus& msgBus,std::vector<std::string> colors_input,int bottomPixelsToCrop);

 Or :

  colorDetectionNode(MessageBus& msgBus,int numberOfCapturesPerDetection,
                         int port, int delay,std::vector<std::string> colors_input,int bottomPixelsToCrop);

 Create a std::vector<std::string> colors_input with the colors you settled earlier.
-If you need to crop the bottom part of the image to not detect the boat adjust int bottomPixelsToCrop;
+If you need to crop the bottom part of the image to not detect the boat adjust bottomPixelsToCrop;

 	*int numberOfCapturesPerDetection : at each loop iteration the program will take numberOfCapturesPerDetection pictures and compute the position of the detected obstacles with